JessMakes/Healthcare-No-Show-Project/README.md

 FROM noshow_cleaned WHERE Handicap = 'Yes';

 Finding:
+Purpose of UNION ALL:
+This merges multiple column-specific counts into one table since each chronic condition is stored in its own column.

 Hypertension had the highest appointment count among chronic conditions, followed by diabetes.
 | Hypertension patients showed the most no-shows | Patients managing chronic illnesses like hypertension are at higher risk of missing appointments. |